 Internet access is a necessary part of the statutory curriculum.
 It is an entitlement for pupils based on responsible use.
-At Fowlmere Primary School, access to the internet is supervised at all times.
-Parents will be informed that children will be provided with supervised Internet access and will be asked to discuss appropriate use with their children.
+At Fowlmere Primary School, access to the internet takes place as part of curriculum lessons, or extra-curricular activities (such as Code Club).
+As such, it takes place within a purposeful and structured environment.
+Parents will be informed that children will be provided with such Internet access and will be asked to discuss appropriate use with their children.